Preparing for the End of Time

-My observation is the Saviour did not become embroiled in political, religious, or philosophical arguments.
+My observation is the Savior did not become embroiled in political, religious, or philosophical arguments.
 This is an important example to us.
-In the New Testament Iaushuo refers to God as Father.
-Iaushuo repeatedly taught others to refer to God as Father.
+In the New Testament IAUShUO refers to God as Father.
+IAUShUO repeatedly taught others to refer to God as Father.
 This is an even more intimate way to refer to God.
-Iaushuo probably used this as an example against the Jewish prohibition of using IAUA.
+IAUShUO probably used this as an example against the Jewish prohibition of using IAUA.

 How was the Old Testament name of God changed in the New Testament?
 Here is one method to trace this change.
 There are numerous quotes in the New Testament of the Old Testament.
 I assume it was quoted accurately.
 The Messiah quoted scripture from the Old Testament.
 I assume He quoted it accurately.
 The words in the New Testament indicate how the name of God was changed.